Marathon: All DCON Locations and How to Use Them Efficiently

 • The item is consumed and will not come back to your vault.

-• If the DCON map marker bugs out, location memory becomes your backup plan.
+• If the DCON map marker bugs out, location memory is your backup plan.

-How to use DCON without wasting a run
+How to use a DCON without wasting a run

-The safest way to use a DCON is to treat it like a small extraction event.
+Treat a DCON like a small extraction event.
 Clear the immediate area first, because opening a terminal inventory is one of the easiest ways to get jumped.
-Then use a simple sequence: reach DCON → open inventory → transfer required item → wait for confirmation → move immediately.
-Do not stand there organizing your whole bag afterward.
+Then run a fixed sequence: reach DCON → open inventory → transfer required item → wait for confirmation → move immediately.
+Do not stand there reorganizing your whole bag afterward.

-If you are running with teammates, one player should work the terminal while another holds the angle that covers the most obvious push route.
-If you are solo, approach from the side that gives you the fastest disengage path after the transfer.
-That matters more than shaving a few seconds off the route to the terminal itself.
+With teammates, one player works the terminal while another holds the most obvious push lane.
+Solo, approach from the side that gives you the fastest disengage after the transfer — that matters more than shaving a few seconds off the route in.
+If you are still learning to survive these exposed stops, our 6 survival tips for staying alive longer in raids cover the positioning that keeps a turn-in from becoming a death.

 Common mistakes that ruin DCON turn-ins